 • Do not over-bake.
 Ovens can vary, so be sure to check for doneness after about 50 to 55 minutes.
 It is done baking when a skewer, butter knife or toothpick inserted into the center comes out clean or with just a few moist crumbs.

 • Baking tip.
-After 35 minutes of baking, I suggest lightly covering the bread with foil, to avoid the top from getting too brown.
+After 35 minutes of baking, I suggest lightly covering the bread with a layer of aluminum foil, to avoid the top from getting too brown.

 How to mash bananas easily?